-The procedures are designed to deal solely with issues of employment and supersede all prior existing disciplinary procedures in existence save for those provided in law.
+The procedures are designed to deal solely with issues of employment and supersede all disciplinary procedures in existence prior to this agreement (including Circular 60/2009) in respect of Principals of Community National Schools.

 Issues relating to registration are a matter for the Teaching Council.

-It will be open to any of the parties to seek a review of these procedures.
+It will be open to any of the parties to seek a review of these suspension and dismissal procedures.